MrWillCom/awesome/README.md

 *   [triggerdotdev/jsonhero-web](https://github.com/triggerdotdev/jsonhero-web) - JSON Hero is an open-source, beautiful JSON explorer for the web that lets you browse, search and navigate your JSON files at speed. 🚀.
 Built with 💜 by the Trigger.dev team.

-*   [gitify-app/gitify](https://github.com/gitify-app/gitify) - GitHub notifications on your menu bar.
+*   [gitify-app/gitify](https://github.com/gitify-app/gitify) - Git notifications on your menu bar.
 Available on macOS, Windows & Linux.

 *   [lakshaybhushan/vecto3d](https://github.com/lakshaybhushan/vecto3d) - A super simple tool to convert your SVG's to 3D models.